 What makes Glory Edim a Boss Woman?

-article was originally published on Girls’ Night In Club, a digital
+The following article was originally published on Girls’ Night In Club, a digital space for women.

 An Interview with Glory Edim, Founder of Well-Read Black Girl

 If you’ve been to a book club recently – in your community, with your friends, or even through GNI – you know that these gatherings have a world of excitement (and often snacks!) to offer.
 There’s the people you meet, the books you discuss, and the moments, characters, plot points, and passages that move you, bring you together, or create room for discussion.